pramishpy/Penny-Pals-Collaborative-Story/backend/README.md

 # Backend API

-Flask-based API for the expense splitting application.
+Flask-based API for PennyPals.
+Here are the endpoints to interact with the backend services.
 ## Endpoints

 ### Dashboard